 Budapest, Hungary – Apple Pay launched this week in Hungary as part of its continued international and European expansion.

-iPhone, iPad, Mac or Apple Watch users will now be able to use Apple’s mobile payment system wherever they see the contactless logo of the U.S. company.
+iPhone, iPad, Mac or Apple Watch users will now be able to use Apple’s mobile payment system wherever they see the contactless logo of the US company.

-In February, Apple Pay officially launched in the Czech Republic, while rumors have also been circulating about a possible roll-out in neighbouring Slovakia, although the information and/or exact date have yet to be confirmed.
+In February, Apple Pay officially launched in the Czech Republic, while rumors have also been circulating about a possible roll-out in neighbouring Slovakia, although the information and exact date have yet to be confirmed.

-CEO Tim Cook recently confirmed that Apple Pay would launch in several new markets this year, with the aim of reaching a total of over 40 countries by the end of 2019 – by most accounts, a goal it’s already on track to reach.
+CEO Tim Cook recently confirmed that Apple Pay would launch in several new markets this year, with the aim of reaching a total of over 40 countries by the end of 2019 – by most accounts, a goal it’s already on track to achieve.